 - Loosely wrap the trunks of fruit trees and bushes with burlap or tree covers, to prevent the bark from splitting during a frost.

-Head on down to our store in Goonhavern for a wide range of beautiful plants for your garden.
+Head on down to the Chacewater & Goonhavern Garden Centre for a wide range of beautiful plants for your garden.
 You can also follow us on Facebook for all the latest deals and seasonal offers, speak to a friendly and helpful member of staff by calling 01872 575088 or email us directly by heading over to our Contact Us page.